ordermentum/docs/source/includes/_invoices.md

 }
 ```

-This endpoint retrieves all orders.
+This endpoint retrieves all invoices.

 ### HTTP Request